DAPSI-IDISS/semantic-crosswalk-editor/README.md

 With our MVP we want to show how domain experts are able to easily align their semantics - here given by the CEN technical committee 434 (EN16931-1) - with the related given syntax, in our showcase the e-procurement XML syntax Cross Industry Invoice (CII) defined by the UN/CEFACT.

+## Design

+The "semantic crosswalk editor" has been designed as Visual Studio Code extension.

+Visual Studio Code is a source-code editor made by Microsoft for Windows, Linux and macOS feturing syntax highlighting, intelligent code completion, snippets, code refactoring and embedded Git.

+The platform was chosen to in great part to its great popularity.
+In the Stack Overflow 2021 Developer Survey, Visual Studio Code was ranked the most popular developer environment tool, with 70% of 82,000 respondents reporting that they use it.

+The editor extension is composed of two parts: a language server extension (LSP) and a client extention.
+The client side is predominantely Typescript while the server makes heavy use of Java.

 ## High level Concept

 * [Reused Free Open Source Software (FOSS) Modules - Standing on Shoulders of Giants](docs/Foss.md).